 The first time you use it, you’ll be asked for a fingerprint identification at the park entrance turnstile, so try to remember which finger you used.
 It will save a huge hassle come time to re-scan it on another day.

-If you’ve purchased a special edition MagicBand from the Shop Disney website or inside the parks and haven’t linked it to your account or activated it, you can totally gift it to someone to use.
+If you’ve purchased a MagicBand from the Shop Disney website or inside the parks and haven’t linked it to your account or activated it, you can totally gift it to someone to use.

 All you’ll need to do is add a MagicBand to the MDE app or ask Guest Services at the parks to help them add it.